 • To develop a joint programme for the network

-Direct Approach is conducting a survey that aims to explore the relationship between Honour, Gender equality and Women’s Rights in order to raise awareness of these issues and to identify possible barriers that prevent society from achieving gender equality.
-If you would like to take part in this research please click here
+Direct Approach conducted a survey that aims to explore the relationship between Honour, Gender equality and Women’s Rights in order to raise awareness of these issues and to identify possible barriers that prevent society from achieving gender equality.
+The results will soon be available in our website.

 Also, you can follow Direct Approach on Facebook by clicking here